Michał Skóraś

-Michał Krzysztof Skóraś (born 15 February 2000) is a Polish professional footballer who plays as a winger or wing-back for Belgian Pro League club Gent and the Poland national team.
+Michał Krzysztof Skóraś (born 15 February 2000) is a Polish professional footballer who plays as a winger or wing-back for club Lens and the Poland national team.

 Club career

 On 20 March 2021, Skóraś scored his first goal for Lech Poznań against Jagiellonia Białystok.

 In the 2022–23 season, Skóraś represented Lech Poznań in the 2022–23 UEFA Europa Conference League, reaching the quarter-finals.
-The same year on 26 April, he signed a four-year contract with the Belgian Club Brugge, valid from July 2023, for a transfer fee reported to be €6 million.
+The same year on 26 April, he signed a four-year contract with Belgium's Club Brugge, valid from July 2023, for a transfer fee reported to be €6 million.

 On 6 September 2025, Skóras joined fellow Belgian side Gent on a three-year contract for a reported fee of €3 million.
 Skóraś scored in his first game for Gent on 14 September 2025 during an away match against Royal Antwerp.

+On 14 July 2026, Skóras signed a five-year contract with Lens in France.

 International career

 Having made over 40 appearances for the Poland youth national teams, Skóraś earned his first cap for the senior squad on 22 September 2022, coming on as a substitute in the 68th minute of a 2–0 UEFA Nations League defeat to the Netherlands.
 In November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup.
 He made his only appearance during the tournament in a 2–0 group stage loss to Argentina on 30 November, playing the entirety of the second half.

 On 7 June 2024, Skóraś was selected in the final squad for UEFA Euro 2024 in Germany.